teddstax/agentic-ai-hands-on/README.md

 ![basic-agentic-ai](./assets/basic-agentic-ai.png)

 #### Steps:
-1. Reproduce the above flow (or load it from `./flows/v1.2/basic-agentic-ai.json`)
+1. Reproduce the above flow (or load it from [./flows/basic-agentic-ai.json](./flows/basic-agentic-ai.json))
 2. Esure the `OPENAI_API_KEY` has been set
+3. ⚠️ Ensure the model is set to `gpt-4o-mini` as this model is better suited to reason as an Agent
-3. When adding the `URL` and `Calculator` components to the canvas, select them and click `Tool mode`
+4. When adding the `URL` and `Calculator` components to the canvas, select them and click `Tool mode`
+5. Connect all the components

 👏 Amazing!
 You just built your first AI Agent.
 Let's run it by clicking `▶️ Playground` and asking the question: